 Former One Direction heartthrob and all-around hunk Harry Styles closed out the first day of Coachella with a performance befitting a rockstar.
 Shrugging off a fur coat and sprinting down an angelic white staircase, the superstar launched into his 80–minute set.
 And people had feelings.
 Many people online were proud and in awe of Styles (not to mention pretty turned on) and tweeted that they were a little jealous that they couldn’t experience it IRL.
-But standing in the main stage crowd, enveloped by the opening sound of the tight snare drum off of Styles’ newest synth-pop single, “As It Was," and completely mesmerised by his sparkly Gucci jumpsuit, we only felt one thing: pure joy.
+But standing in the main stage crowd, enveloped by the opening sound of the tight snare drum off of Styles’ newest synth-pop single, “As It Was," and completely mesmerized by his sparkly Gucci jumpsuit, we only felt one thing: pure joy.

 It wasn’t an entirely surprising feeling to be having while watching Styles perform live, because joy is pretty much the star’s schtick, but what is surprising is the fact that we could apply it to the festival as a whole because we had doubts.
 Over two years into the COVID-19 pandemic and with much bigger issues at the forefront of people’s mind, watching musicians sing about heartbreak or looking out for Vanessa Hudgens’ latest festival fit felt a little frivolous.
 But it turns out that distance is exactly what we needed.
 Because this year’s Coachella was important for the very fact that it reclaimed something the pandemic had taken from us.
 There was, at least personally, a greater appreciation for the actual music and artists we were seeing on stage — because we were able to see them in person, and more importantly, enjoy this art together.

 If you’ve turned on Spotify or scanned your Instagram feed in April of any year, chances are you know what Coachella is.
-The famous music and arts festival, running in Indio, California, since 1999, has been one of the places for music lovers to see some of their favourite musicians perform their all-time hits (and bring out incredible and always surprising guest performers) and scout up-and-coming artists.
+The famous music and arts festival, running in Indio, California, since 1999, has been one of the places for music lovers to see some of their favorite musicians perform their all-time hits (and bring out incredible and always surprising guest performers) and scout up-and-coming artists.

 Despite the fact that it’s so iconic (CC: Beyoncé’s “Beychella” HBCU homage in 2018, Prince’s unexpected cover of Radiohead's "Creep" in 2008, the elusive and now disbanded Daft Punk in 2006, and, of course, the Tupac hologram in Snoop Dogg and Dr. Dre’s star-studded 2012 headliner performance), the fest has always had a bit of an interesting, and complicated, rep — especially in the last decade, as it seemingly transitioned from a Pearl Jam-inspired celebration of artists and their music into a dusty fashion show and cultural appropriation haven (yes, we’re talking about the war bonnets).
 Attending the three-day festival is a coveted experience that comes with a hefty — and potentially prohibitive — price tag as well, making it feel a bit inaccessible and elitist.